WillCurran/CS313-A1-Will_Curran/readme.txt

 -- BuddyAllocator.h and .cpp : Contain the Allocator class, where the .cpp has placeholder implementations of the functions defined in the header.
 This code is operational as-is, but you need to replace the implementation (inside the .cpp) with yours!

 -- Main.cpp: This file calls the Ackerman::test() function to exercise your allocator.
 You will need to add initialization and clean-up of the allocator on exit.
+Used code found on <https://pubs.opengroup.org/onlinepubs/009695399/functions/getopt.html> for parsing command line arguments.

 -- makefile : This file tells 'make' how to compile everything together.